akamai/terraform-provider-akamai/docs/data-sources/export_configuration.md

 * `json` - The complete set of information about the specified security configuration version, in JSON format.
 This includes the types available for the `search` parameter, plus several additional fields such as createDate and createdBy.

-* `output_text` - A tabular listing showing the types of data specified in the `search` parameter.
+* `output_text` - A tabular display showing the types of data specified in the `search` parameter.
 Included only if the `search` parameter specifies at least one type.